rfdspeng/rfdspeng.github.io/pages/clinical_text_summ.md

 <br>
 ## **<u>Training and Validation Loss</u>**

-The plots below summarize the training results: I can achieve good training performance by either unfreezing layers in the base model or applying high-rank LoRA adaptation, but **regularization degrades both training and validation performance.**
+The plots below summarize the training results: I can achieve good training performance by either unfreezing layers in the base model or applying LoRA with a relatively high rank, but **regularization degrades both training and validation performance.**

 Model configurations (top to bottom in the legend):
 1. LoRA (r = 512, alpha = 512, dropout = 0), effective batch size = 8, initial learning rate = 8e-4, StepLR(step_size = 1, gamma = 0.999)